-I love all manner of carbonara recipes and was inspired to make this from a memory of a pasta dish I made all the time in my twenties.
-Mine was a simple recipe of crispy fried bacon, peas, loads of garlic – tossed through cooked pasta, with generous spoonfuls of grated Parmesan.
-Oh and chopped fresh parsley.
-It was always a hit amongst my friends.
+I love all manner of carbonara recipes and I was inspired to make this sausage & pea from a memory of a pasta dish I made all the time in my twenties.
+Mine was a simple recipe of crispy fried bacon, peas, and loads of garlic – tossed through cooked pasta, with generous spoonfuls of grated Parmesan, and chopped fresh parsley.
+It was always a hit among my friends.

-I recently saw a Jamie Oliver recipe in which he used Italian pork sausages in a carbonara, so after my week in London, I thought a good old British style pork banger would do the trick.
-I kept the cream, because I think the peas, garlic and cream work really well together, and the egg makes it silky and unctuous.
+I recently saw a Jamie Oliver’s recipe in which he used Italian pork sausages in a carbonara, so after my week in London, I thought a good old British-style pork banger would do the trick.
+I kept the cream because I think the peas, garlic and cream work really well together, and the egg makes it silky and unctuous.

 - 2 1/2 cups frozen or fresh peas

 - 1/4 - 1/2 t dried smoked chilli flakes or chilli flakes optional

 - 2 T chopped fresh flat leaf parsley

 - 50 g grated parmesan plus extra for serving

 - sea salt and freshly ground black pepper

 - Bring a large pot of water to the boil and heat the oil in a non stick frying pan.